-- Something you want to do or something you decide to do - > Something that you can do this week - Something that is a specific action.
+- Something you want to do or something you decide to do. - Something that you can do this week. - Something that is action-specific.
 For example, 'Losing weight' is too general.
 'Avoiding snacks between meals' is a specific action.

 Your action plan should answer the following questions: